SilkRose/Pony/stories/deternal/deternal.md

 Pinkie rushed over.
 "Twilight, what's wrong?
 Are you hurt?"

-Twilight could not respond, only feeling pain.
+Twilight could not respond through the pain.

 "Somepony, help!"
 Pinkie yelled.

-Fluttershy had died, and so did Twilight Sparkle.
+Fluttershy had died, and so had Twilight Sparkle.

 ***

 Twilight woke up in a hospital bed for the second time after a friend's death.
 Pinkie was once again asleep next to her.
-This time, she was fully on the bed, laying next to Twilight.
+This time, she was fully on the bed, lying next to Twilight.

-Twilight puts a hoof over Pinkie, trying to wake her.
+Twilight put a hoof over Pinkie, trying to wake her.

 A few seconds later, a groggy Pinkie awoke before staring at Twilight.